tupski/watcher-chaos-wabot/README.md

 - **Command Responses**: The bot listens to specific commands sent to group chats and responds accordingly.
 - **Command Testing**: Commands such as `!hell`, `!ping`, `!uptime`, and `!yell` return interactive responses directly to the group.
 - **Bot Stability**: Ensures all commands work reliably under various network conditions.
+- **Web Interface**: A responsive web dashboard to view QR codes, message logs, and manage the bot.
+  - **QR Code Scanner**: Easily scan the WhatsApp QR code from the web interface.
+  - **Message Log**: View all sent and received messages in a paginated table.
+  - **Real-time Updates**: Messages appear in real-time as they are sent or received.
+  - **Message Management**: View message details and delete messages from the interface.

 ---